 Donna Figurski 12:16

-To help him get regain some, you know, I can’t say his former life back, because that’s never going to happen at this stage.
-We had high hopes, in the beginning, when the neurosurgeons told us, he would be able to get back to 95%, well, they lied.
+To help him regain some, you know, I can’t say his former life back, because that’s never going to happen at this stage.
+We had high hopes, at the beginning, when the neurosurgeons told us, he would be able to get back to 95%, well, they lied.

 Donna Figurski 12:36

-They didn’t really lie, they really thought he would, but he really isn’t back to 95%.
+They didn’t lie, they thought he would, but he isn’t back to 95%.
 But fortunately, for David, all of his disabilities are physical.
 You know, so he doesn’t have any cognitive problems.
 He doesn’t have any emotional or personality problems.
 So we feel very fortunate for that.

 Donna Figurski 13:04

 Because it could have been a lot worse.
 And I don’t know whether you realize I also interview, stroke and why interviewing brain injury survivors period.
 And, and I and I see lot I see a lot of people that are, I haven’t been able to get back to near where they can have a fruitful life.
 So that’s why I say, you know, we’re happy that we are where we are, despite the limitations.